Oaks in Charnwood

 Oaks in Charnwood is a hamlet of scattered houses in the English county of Leicestershire within the Charnwood Forest.
 Oaks in Charnwood is located in and is part of the Civil Parish of Charley in North West Leicestershire.
 The ecclesiastical Parish of Oaks in Charnwood extends to the north of the Charley civil parish boundary, into the Shepshed civil parish.

-The center of this small hamlet is the Church of St. James the Greater, which lies in a valley.
+The centre of this small hamlet is the Church of St. James the Greater, which lies in a valley.